amethyst/specs/book/src/03_dispatcher.md

 both components, meaning that entities with only a `Position`, only a `Velocity` or none of them will be skipped.
 The `0.05` fakes the so called **delta time** which is the time needed for one frame.
-We have to hardcode it right now, because it's no component (it's the same for every entity).
+We have to hardcode it right now, because it's not a component (it's the same for every entity).
 The solution to this are `Resource`s, see [the next Chapter][c4].